 Tor isn’t really that slow these days … unless you do something crazy like this.

 Alice’s ISP will see her talking to a Tor guard.
-She could use a bridge (or even a bridge with a pluggable transport) to prevent this.
-Again see this section for information on bridges.
+She could use a bridge (or even a bridge with pluggable transport) to prevent this.

 Will she hide her true IP address from a global passive adversary?
 I already explained why thinking an adversary can’t get information out of a VPN provider but can perform traffic analysis attacks on Tor users is silly.
 So no, if she’s trying to protect herself from a GPA, she shouldn’t consider using Tor to connect to a VPN any safer than just using Tor in my opinion.

 Finally, there’s the matter of trust to consider again.
 Alice must be sure her VPN provider is worthy of the trust she will be putting in it.
 She must have paid her VPN provider in a way that can’t be traced back to her.
 She must be sure that the VPN provider doesn’t keep traffic or connection logs.
 She has to trust herself to never mess up and connect to her VPN without Tor.
 And for this VPN to be of any benefit at all, she must convince herself that her adversary can’t somehow work with the VPN provider, compromise the VPN provider, or work with/compromise ISPs and ASes near the VPN provider.